maptv/decalendar/observable/dash.md

-Norman longitude determines the time zone

-A half-turn of longitude arrives the 36th East Meridian and a quarter-turn of latitude goes from the South Pole to the Equator.
+A half-turn of longitude arrives the 36th East Meridian and a quarter-turn of latitude goes from the the Equator to the South Pole.